 - BinaryActiveXStream, render as binary

-data representing an initial ActiveX binary state
+data representing an ActiveX binary state

-upon the page loading.
+upon page load.

 When RenderingType is set to BinaryImageStream,